farhanmark/project/README.md

     - [ ] Prevent duplicate inserts on list
     - [ ] Prevent cycles on list
     - [ ] Security
+        - [ ] Require a user to be logged in
+        - [ ] Enforce proper permissions
     - [ ] Beautify
 - [ ] list maintainance
     - [ ] clone membership